-- Over several generations, from 1960-2011, circulatory system diagnoses have been reduced from 27 percent to 11 percent of SSDI claims awards.
+- Over several generations, from 1960-2012, circulatory system diagnoses have fallen from 27 percent to 11 percent of SSDI claims awards.
 Similarly, respiratory system diagnoses fell from 8 percent to 4 percent of the total.

-- During the same period, musculoskeletal awards more than quadrupled from 8 percent to 34 percent of all new SSDI awards.
-Mental disorder-related new SSDI awards more than doubled from 8 percent to 19 percent of the total.
+- During the same 1960-2012 historical period, the percentage of musculoskeletal awards more than quadrupled from 8 percent to 35 percent of all new SSDI awards.
+The percentage of mental disorder-related new SSDI awards more than doubled from 8 percent to 18 percent of the total.

 - Social Security Administration Disability Insurance fact sheets and actuarial publications; www.socialsecurity.gov